About Dads on the Air

 The program began with a small group of disgruntled separated fathers in August 2000, and has since gone on to attract a team of people with extensive journalistic, entertainment, academic and internet experience.

-Dads On The Air is registered as an Incorporated Association with the NSW Department of Fair Trading.
 The show played a pivotal role in the debate over family law reform, acting as a conduit for groups and individuals who could not get their voices heard in the mainstream media.
 As the years have passed, Dads On The Air has widened its focus to cover broader social issues concerning parenthood and gender issues and to promote a positive view of men, boys, fathers and fatherhood.

 The program has attracted leading politicians, authors, academics, and lobbyists from Australia and around the world.